 In general, there are three ways an RNA virus-like SARS-CoV-2 can mutate.
 First, the changes can appear as a result of copying errors during viral replication.
 Second, they can mutate through interactions with other viruses infecting the same cell.
 Third, they can be induced by the immune system in the host.
-Furthermore, most mutations are neutral and only a few can be advantageous or detrimental for the virus.
+Furthermore, most mutations are neutral and only a few can be advantageous or detrimental to the virus.

 To establish how the mutations impact changes in the virus the researchers model the virus evolution tree.
 This method gave them a clear picture of what mutation is becoming increasingly common in the virus sample.
 For more details about this research approach, we suggest you explore the relevant journal article listed below.

 After considering all the findings, the researchers found no evidence that any of the mutations increase the virus’s transmissibility.
-Furthermore, they found that most common mutations are neutral and cause no significant changes.
+Furthermore, they found that the most common mutations are neutral and cause no significant changes.
 Also, the researchers claim that this does not mean that we should stop observing the mutations in the virus.
 But at the moment, there is no evidence that it is becoming more dangerous and effective at spreading.

 - An international research team looks at SARS-CoV-2 mutations.

 - Research findings indicate that the virus is mutating.
 However, none of the changes seem to be increasing virus transmissibility.